ChickenProp/chickenprop.github.com/drafts/boots-theory-and-sybil-ramkin.md

 > Lady Ramkin's coach rattled into the plaza making a noise like a roulette wheel and pounded straight for Vimes, stopping in a skid that sent it juddering around in a semi-circle and forced the horses either to face the other way or plait their legs.

 > An effort had been made to spruce up the Ramkin mansion, he noticed.
 The encroaching shrubbery had been pitilessly hacked back.
 An elderly workman atop a ladder was nailing the stucco back on the walls while another, with a spade, was rather arbitrarily defining the line where the lawn ended and the old flower beds had begun.
->
-> […]
->

 > To his amazement the door was eventually opened by a butler so elderly that he might have been resurrected by the knocking.

 > A terrible premonition took hold of Vimes at the same moment as a gust of Captivation, the most expensive perfume available anywhere in Ankh-Morpork blew past him.

-> Vimes was vaguely aware of […] a slightly anxious face that suggested that a whole battalion of skilled painters and decorators had only just dismantled their scaffolding and gone home
+> Vimes was vaguely aware of a brilliant blue dress that sparkled in the candlelight, a mass of hair the colour of chestnuts, a slightly anxious face that suggested that a whole battalion of skilled painters and decorators had only just dismantled their scaffolding and gone home, and a faint creaking that said underneath it all mere corsetry was being subjected to the kind of tensions more usually found in the heart of large stars.

 > He must have eaten, because servants appeared out of nowhere with things stuffed with other things, and came back later and took the plates away.
 The butler reanimated occasionally to fill glass after glass with strange wines.
 The heat from the candles was enough to cook by.